ibm-cloud-docs/watsonxdata/custom_S3_storge.md

 # Custom S3 Storage
 {: #custom_s3_storage}

+If your S3 storage is available under one of the predefined storage providers (for example, IBM COS, Ceph, or AWS S3), use the respective provider instead of the Custom S3 option.
+{: important}

 You can configure any S3 compatible object storage in {{site.data.keyword.lakehouse_short}} using the **Custom S3 Storage** option.
 This feature supports a wide range of third-party storage providers that implement the S3 API standard.
 {: shortdesc}